 Spectral Python (SPy) is a pure Python module for processing hyperspectral image data.
 It has functions for reading, displaying, manipulating, and classifying hyperspectral imagery.
 It can be used interactively from the Python command prompt or via Python scripts.
 SPy is free, open source software distributed under the GNU General Public License.
 To see some examples of how SPy can be used, you may want to jump straight to the documentation sections on Displaying Data or Spectral Algorithms.
 A categorized listing of the main classes and functions are in the Class/Function Glossary.
-You can download SPy from GitHub, the Python Package Index (PyPI), or Sourceforge.
+You can download SPy from GitHub or the Python Package Index (PyPI).
 See the Installing SPy section section of the documentation for details.